Maurice Saatchi, Baron Saatchi: Personal life

 Saatchi's first wife was Gillian Osband, a children's book editor and writer whom he had known since childhood and whom he married in 1972.
 They divorced in 1984 and that same year he married the novelist Josephine Hart (1942–2011), whom he first met when they worked together at Haymarket Publications in 1967.
 She died on 2 June 2011.

 His country property is a mock Tudor castle called Old Hall in Staplefield, West Sussex, built in 1842.
 There are sixty acres of parkland and ten acres of flowers, trees and lakes.
 Maurice Saatchi has a fondness for gardening, laid out the garden on the estate and built a conservatory to house semi-tropical plants.
 The property was the subject of a display article in Architectural Digest in January 1995.

 Maurice Saatchi and his brother Charles were listed at number 366 in the Sunday Times Rich List 2008, with an estimated wealth of £220m in advertising and art.
 In the Sunday Times Rich List 2009 they were listed at number 438.

+In December 2024, Saatchi told The Times he was in a new relationship with Lynn Forester de Rothschild.